 How do you build up an international network?

-If you have to travel for work, take the opportunity if possible to expand the planned activity with additional meetings or spontaneous collaborations with local artists or organisations.
-After your performance or presentation, stay to talk to the programmer, curator or audience.
-Be present in the local arts field and also attend other performances or exhibitions.
-Don’t limit networking to the business or professional context.
-A chance meeting at a party can be the start of an international career.
+If you have to travel for your work, if possible, take the opportunity to extend the planned activity with additional (informal) meetings or spontaneous collaborations with local artists or organisations.
+Stay present after your performance or presentation to talk to the programme director, curator or audience.
+Be present in the local arts scene, also go and see other performances or exhibitions.
+Don’t limit networking to just the business or professional context.
+Building lasting international networks takes time and sometimes something concrete does not come out immediately.
+But these relationships or small international collaborations can offer great opportunities in the long run.

-Flanders Arts Institute also encourages people to grow across national borders together with others.
-It can be interesting to form an informal network of peers with which you can exchange content and inform one another about opportunities in different countries.
+Flanders Arts Institute also encourages you to grow with others across national borders.
+It can be interesting to build an informal network of peers with whom you can exchange content inspiration and inform each other about opportunities in different countries.

-Only by actively working will you discover what works for you and what does not.
+Only by actively engaging will you discover what works for you and what doesn’t.

 Which initiatives within the arts can help with international networking?

 International residencies play an important role in networking.
 You can search for and apply for residencies yourself or respond to open calls.
+Residencies allow you to get to know a region and network locally at your own pace – and sometimes with support.
 An overview of international residencies can be found on the website Transartists.

 Participate in festivals or become a member of organisations that focus on networking and meetings.
 A number of these are summarised below.
 Is there a festival or organisation that focuses on international networks that we’ve not yet mentioned?
 Let us know at advies@kunsten.be

-• Working visits and visitor programmes: keep an eye on the Flanders Arts Institute newsletter and calendar
+• Work visits and visitor programmes: keep an eye on the Flanders Arts Institute newsletter and calendar.